 Bicycles are not permitted inside buildings, with the exception that staff may bring their bicycles into their offices for safekeeping.

 Bicycles blocking entryways, doors, stairwell banisters, or ramps will be picked up and held by Campus Safety or residence hall staff.
 Hindering traffic flow in and out of buildings violates both the City fire code and College policy.
-Owners of bicycles that have been impounded will be fined.
 Parked bicycles should be kept locked at all times.

 Under most circumstances, bringing children to your office or workspace during regular business hours is not appropriate.
 When a situation exists where you feel it is necessary to bring your child to work, please obtain prior approval from your supervisor.

-Pets are not allowed in college buildings at any time with the exception that staff may take a pet into their offices during non-business hours.
-Pets should not be left unattended in offices or tethered on campus.
-Any pet that becomes a nuisance will be permanently barred from the building and/or the campus.
+Dogs may be allowed in college buildings with prior approval from your immediate supervisor.
+Dogs should not be left unattended in offices or tethered on campus.
+Any dog that becomes a nuisance will be permanently barred from the building and/or the campus.

-All regular full-time, part-time, on-call and occasional staff will be issued a Colorado College identification card that allows staff and dependents access to Tutt Library, the college fitness center, and tickets for campus events.
+Eligible CC employees will be issued an identification card that allows them and eligible dependents access to Tutt Library, the college fitness center, and tickets for campus events.
 Please contact the staff at the Worner Center desk for additional information.

-Campus keys are issued at Facilities Services and may never be duplicated, except by Facilities Services.
+Campus keys are issued at Facilities Services and can only be duplicated by Facilities Services.
 You will be charged for lost keys and you may not pay the charge from departmental funds.
 Broken keys will be replaced without charge when returned to Facilities Services.
 When your employment ends, you must return all keys to Facilities Services.

 Colorado College parking hang tags are required for students, faculty, and staff for all vehicles parked on campus during the academic year.
-Vehicles must be registered at Campus Safety within one week after arrival and a payment plan selected.
-Parking areas are designated for authorized vehicles with proper hang tags.
-Parking and traffic regulation booklets are available at Campus Safety.
+Vehicles must be registered at Campus Safety within one week after arrival and a payment plan selected if parking on campus.